romisaa5/Flutter_Tasks_IEEE/README.md

 # 🚀 IEEE Flutter Circle Tasks

-Welcome to the **IEEE Flutter Circle Tasks** repository!
+Welcome to the **IEEE_Tasks** repository!
 This repository contains all the tasks we will be solving throughout the season.
 New tasks will be added every week, covering different aspects of Flutter development.

 ## 🏆 Weekly Tasks Overview
 - **Weeks 1-7**: Beginner Level : [ Dart, OOP, and essential Flutter widgets ].